 - Amend your plan if needed

-After creating your OCBC account, you can apply for a BCIP account via OCBC’s iBanking platform.
+After creating your OCBC bank account, you can apply for a BCIP account via OCBC’s iBanking platform.

 Your application will take about a week to be processed, and you will be notified via SMS.

 #2 Select how much and what counter you wish to invest in

 The OCBC BCIP has 20 different counters for you to choose from.

 You can choose which stock or ETF that you wish to purchase.
 After that, you’ll need to select your monthly investment amount.